kelkalot/biomedia-2019/README.md

 ## Where to get more information?
-Detailed information on the task including description of the data, provided features, run submission, etc. can be found on the task wiki: https://github.com/biomedia-2019/wiki
+Detailed information on the task including description of the data, provided features, submission, etc. can be found on the task wiki: https://github.com/biomedia-2019/wiki

 If you need help or have any questions please contact Pål Halvorsen or Michael Riegler.